AnonCatalyst/Ominis-OSINT/README.md

 - **User-Friendly Interface:** Meticulously designed for ease of use, ensuring a smooth experience for both novice and experienced users.
 - **Digital Reconnaissance Excellence:** Leverage the toolkit's strength in digital reconnaissance to uncover valuable insights.

+- **Results:**
+   - Results are displayed in the terminal with detailed information.
+   - Social profiles, mentions, and potential forum links are extracted.

+## Configuration

+- Web search uses Google by default.
+- Configure the list of URLs in `src/urls.txt` for username searches.

 ## Installation
    ```
    git clone https://github.com/AnonCatalyst/Ominis-Osint